9 Fun And Easy Card Games To Play When You're Snowed In

 There’s a reason some of these games have been popular for decades.

-Megan Johnson · about 1 month ago
+Megan Johnson · 4 months ago

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

 Winter is here, which means days are shorter and it’s colder outside.
 And THAT means that you’ll probably be spending more time indoors looking for something fun for your whole family to do together.
 Well have I got some good news for you!

 Playing cards is a fun alternative to screen time that kids and adults of all ages can enjoy.
 There’s a reason some of these games have been popular for decades.
 From specialized card games to games using a standard deck, here are the best card games for your snowy days indoors.

 A classic in its own right, UNO is a great card game for the whole family.
 It’s a simple matching game: You match cards by color or number, and the first person to discard all their cards wins.
 To make things interesting, there are Wild Cards, Draw Four, and Draw 2 cards.
 You can play by the rules, or play how my family always played: If you don’t have a card you can play, you have to keep picking until you get one.
 No matter how you play it, you likely won’t play just one round!